orb-lang/helm/doc/md/helm/txtbuf.md

    txtbuf:setCursor(#txtbuf.lines, #txtbuf.lines[#txtbuf.lines] + 1)
 end
 ```

-### Txtbuf:scanFor(pattern, reps, forward)
+### Txtbuf:scanFor\(pattern, reps, forward\)

-Search left or right for a character matching ``pattern``, after
+Search left or right for a character matching `pattern`, after
-encountering at least one character **not** matching ``pattern``.
+encountering at least one character **not** matching `pattern`\.
 Matches the
 position on the matching character when moving right, or one cell ahead of it
-when moving left, "between" a non-matching character
+when moving left, "between" a non\-matching character
-and a matching one.
+and a matching one\.

-Returns move, the cursor delta, and the row delta.
+Returns move, the cursor delta, and the row delta\.

-- #parameters
+\- \#parameters

-   - pattern:  A pattern matching character(s) to stop at.
+   \- pattern:  A pattern matching character\(s\) to stop at\.
 Generally either a
-               single character or a single character class, e.g. %W
+               single character or a single character class, e\.g\. %W

-   - reps:     Number of times to repeat the motion
+   \- reps:     Number of times to repeat the motion

-   - forward:  Boolean, true for forward search, false for backward.
+   \- forward:  Boolean, true for forward search, false for backward\.

 ```lua
 local match = assert(string.match)